william-denault/susie_small_sample/README.md

 # susie_small_sample

- an attempt to mitigate susie coverage in small sample size
+A attempt to mitigate susie coverage in small sample size.